Freeriding in Arosa Lenzerheide

 Adults CHF 92.00 / Young adults CHF 77.00 / Teenagers CHF 60.00 / Children CHF 40.00

 Skisafari tickets can be purchased at all mountain railway ticket offices (in Arosa, Lenzerheide and Tschiertschen).

 Surcharge on valid snow sports pass Arosa Lenzerheide

-The tour can start in Arosa, Lenzerheide, Tschiertschen or Davos and can also be realised as a multi-day tour.
-This tour requires good preparation (training / equipment etc.) and can only be undertaken when the snow, weather and avalanche situation is favourable.
+The tour can start in Arosa, Lenzerheide, Tschiertschen or Davos and can also be realized as a multi-day tour.
+This tour requires good preparation (training / equipment etc.) and can only be undertaken when the snow, weather, and avalanche situation is favourable.

 Persons with season tickets buy the necessary single rides directly on site.